Nuo27/Potplayer-Ollama-Translate/README_EN.md

 | `contextCount` | `10` | Number of recent sentences to include in the context
 | `maxSize` | `50` | Maximum number of history entries |

-> if you increase the entries significantly, the response time might also increase significantly due to the larger context size. and you got to adjust tokens as well.
+> If you significantly increase the number of entries, response time may increase noticeably due to larger context size.
+You may also need to adjust the token limit accordingly.

 **Prompts**
 The plugin provides several prompt templates that can be freely customized.